-Ethel became interested in the Womens Social and Political Union (Suffragette movement), as a result of her friendship with the Pankhursts and decided to suspend most of her musical activities for two years to devote her energies to assisting and promoting the movement.
-In 1912, following a large scale Suffragette protest, she was sentenced to two months in Holloway prison for smashing a window of an anti-suffrage politician’s residence.
-Her uncompromising and energetic spirit led her to become a driving force in the womens movement and her battle song The March of the Women, was sung by suffragettes throughout London.
-Stories are told of how, when in prison, she conducted her fellow prisoners marched around the exercise compound singing the march, she conducted them with a toothbrush through the cell window.
+Ethel became interested in the Womens Social and Political Union (Suffragette movement) as a result of her friendship with the Pankhursts and decided to suspend most of her musical activities for two years to devote her energies to assisting and promoting the movement.
+In 1912, following a large scale Suffragette protest, she was sentenced to two months in Holloway prison for smashing a window of an anti-suffrage politician’s office.
+Her uncompromising and energetic spirit led her to become a driving force in the women’s movement and her battle song The March of the Women, was sung by suffragettes throughout London and elsewhere.
+An anecdote is told of how, when in prison, when her fellow prisoners marched around the exercise compound singing the march, she conducted them with a toothbrush through the cell window!

-A remarkable woman, she even trained as a radiographer during the First World War and subsequently was attached to the XIIIth Division of the French army at a large military hospital in Vichy.
+Ethel Smyth was a remarkable woman, she even trained as a radiographer during the First World War and subsequently was attached to the XIIIth Division of the French army at a large military hospital in Vichy.
 It was then that she commenced writing her memoires as she said it was impossible to compose music under the wartime conditions there.

 Dame Ethel was an active sportswoman throughout her life.
 In her younger days she was a keen horse-rider and tennis player and enjoyed rock climbing, mainly in the Alps.
-She was an enthusiastic member of the Woking Tennis Club and won a book as a tournament prize.
-She lived in Surrey for most of her life – first at ‘Frimhurst’ in Frimley Green, then in a cottage nearby and finally at ‘Coign’ (now renamed Brettanby Cottage) at Hook Heath in Woking, near the golf course.
-She was a passionate golfer and a stalwart member of the Ladies section of Woking Golf Club but, typically, was known to have marched through the Mens section on at least one occasion an act forbidden at the time.
-It was her proud boast that she never lost a golf ball and she would spend hours, accompanied by her dog, searching through the rough for the result of a directional error!
-Dame Ethel died in 1944 and at her own request, after cremation at Woking Cemetery, her ashes were scattered in the woodland next to the golf course.
+She was an enthusiastic member of the Woking Tennis Club and donated a book as a tournament prize.
+She lived in Surrey for most of her life – first at the Smyth family house ‘Frimhurst’ in Frimley Green, then in a cottage nearby and finally at ‘Coign’ (now renamed Brettanby Cottage) at Hook Heath in Woking, near the golf course.
+She was a passionate golfer and a stalwart member of the Ladies section of Woking Golf Club: typically she was known to have marched through the Men’s section on at least one occasion an act forbidden at the time.
+It was her proud boast that she never lost a golf ball and she would spend hours, accompanied by her dog, searching through the rough for the result of a ‘directional error’!

 One of her many enigmatic quotes reads: